 lay down your burden where the river runs

-reason and morality, you can put them aside
+reason and morality, you can put them both aside

 flowers for Andres Raya, in the alley where he died